JustOmondi/Activity-Tracker/README.md

 3. Start the React server<br>
 `npm start`
 5. View front-end by navigating to `http://127.0.0.1:3000` although it  should open automatically after running the previous step
+6. Login using the username and password of the superuser that had been created

 <p align="right">(<a href="#readme-top">back to top</a>)</p>